Year Of Call: 2006

 Lisa frequently appears in the Coroners Court.
 She represents a range of interested persons including families, local authorities, NHS Trusts and Mental Health Trust (including services provided within prisons), Employers and Police Authorities.
 She has experience of both jury and non-jury inquests.

-Lisa represents Claimants and Defendants in a full range of Clinical Negligence actions and is recommended as a leading junior in The Legal 500 2015 for Clinical Negligence.
-Clinical Negligence clients have said she is “very bright, calm and unflappable, and an excellent advocate.”
+Lisa represents Claimants and Defendants in a full range of Clinical Negligence actions and is recommended as a leading junior in The Legal 500 2017 for Clinical Negligence.
+Clinical Negligence clients have said "she has a broad practice and acts for claimants and defendants".

 Lisa is recommended in Chambers & Partners 2017 in the fields of Clinical negligence, Police Law and Personal Injury.
 Those Clients have said the following about Lisa:

 “An excellent advocate.”

 "Instructed in a range of cases ranging from police employment through to personal injury".